 \subsection{1+1 dimensions}

-Recall that a two-dimensional group-cohomology state-sum is defined on two-dimensional branching-structure triangulations with one group label at every edge, and one constraint $ab=c$ and one weight $\omega(a,b)$ at every triangle as in Eq.~\eqref{eq:state_sum_triangle}.
+Recall that a two-dimensional group-cohomology state-sum is defined on two-dimensional branching structure triangulations with one group label at every edge, and one constraint $ab=c$ and one weight $\omega(a,b)$ at every triangle as in Eq.~\eqref{eq:state_sum_triangle}.
 The thin-boundary state-sum is defined for a subgroup $H\subset G$ and a $H$ 1-cochain $\psi$ such that $d\psi=\omega|_H$, or more explicitly

 for all $a,b\in H$.
 At every boundary edge,

 the variables only take values in $H$ and not $G$, and we have an associated weight $\psi(h)$.
 The simplicity of the boundary comes at the expense of having a slightly more complicated topological invariance.
 A move with only one bulk triangle on one side as for the thick boundary in Eq.~\eqref{eq:2d_boundary_invariance} does not hold.
 Instead, the moves